 Since Ryan had a leukemia that was notorious for relapse, Ryan was recommended for a bone marrow transplant.
 Late one evening, we received a call from our physician at UCLA.
 Ryan’s twin sister, Lauren was letter for letter, number for number, a perfect match all of the way down the line.
 We celebrated by hugging her and kissing her and crying on her, thanking her for her special gift.

-Ryan received his sisters bone marrow on March 18th, 2009 and we just celebrated our three-year anniversary of the Transplant.
+Ryan received his sisters bone marrow on March 18th, 2009 and we celebrated his five-year post-transplant anniversary in March of 2014.
 Today Ryan is currently enjoying kindergarten, riding bikes, playing soccer and going great.